-In your lab notebook, plot a graph of position of the line (R) vs. wavelength ( $\lambda$ ).
+In your lab notebook, plot a graph of position of the line, R(x-axis) vs. wavelength, $\lambda(y-axis)$.
 This gives the calibration curve for Helium source.

 CHECKPOINT 2:

 - Analyze the spectral lines you see on the screen for various colors.
 How many different colors could you see? - Why does the emission spectrum of helium have a distinct line spectrum instead of a continuous one?